raspberrypilearning/powerful-patterns/en/step_3.md

 </div>
 </div>

-The process of making your motif mirrors what computer scientists often do when they create a program or solution to a problem.
+The process of making your motif is the same as what computer scientists often do when they create a program or solution to a problem.
 This process is called **decomposition** and you will use decomposition to create your motif.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;"><span style="color: #0faeb0">Decomposition</span> is breaking something down into parts that are smaller and easier to understand.
 This means that you can build a pattern one part at a time until it is complete.</p>